 Payroll taxes are a function of taxable wages and applicable tax rates.
 The computation of the estimated payroll taxes begins with the 2009 taxable wages stratified into salary increments.
 The annual wage base in effect for the year for each type of payroll tax was applied to total wages to ensure that wages up to, but not exceeding, the wage base cap were subject to the tax.
 Thus, wages up to the salary increment where the annual wage is closest to the wage base cap are subject to the tax.
 Wages above the wage base cap for any particular type of payroll tax were derived from multiplying the number of employees in each strata above the cap by the wage base cap.
 The resulting taxable wages for each tax type were totaled and the applicable statutory tax rate was then applied to the total taxable wages.
 The Medicare portion of the FICA tax is computed without respect to a wage base since all wages are subject to that tax.
-A companywide composite tax rate was computed based on total forecasted payroll taxes using the above methodology divided by total forecasted wages.
-The composite payroll tax rate for each year was applied to labor dollars applicable to this filing to determine the employer's payroll tax
+A companywide composite tax rate was computed based on total forecasted payroll tax rate for each year was applied to labor dollars applicable to this filing to determine the employer's payroll tax expense.
+This methodology is a departure from the methodology employed by SCG to estimate payroll tax expense in prior rate cases and is intended to provide a more granular analysis and a more accurate forecast.